sankha-deep-Bt/News-Summarizer-Django/README.md

 ## THE ERRORS ARE THERE BECAUSE MIGRATIONS HAVE NOT BEEN DONE THEY CAN BE IGNORED

-## To get ruid of the error run the following commands one by one:
+## To get rid of the error run the following commands one by one:

 ```bash
   python manage.py makemigrations